Do I need a peak flow meter to track my asthma?

 man out of breath on a run

 Asthma is a lung condition that can cause inflammation in your airways, making it difficult to breathe.
-If you’re having trouble getting—and keeping—your asthma under control, your doctor may recommend measuring your peak flow to help you better manage your condition.
+If you’re having trouble getting—and keeping—your asthma under control, your healthcare provider (HCP) may recommend measuring your peak flow to help you better manage your condition.

 What is a peak flow measurement?

-“Peak flow is basically a way of measuring the maximum amount of air that can be exhaled very quickly as a person is breathing out after they have inhaled,” says Matthew Madden, MD, an internist at Trident Medical Center in Charleston, South Carolina.
+“Peak flow is basically a way of measuring the maximum amount of air that can be exhaled very quickly as a person is breathing out after they have inhaled,” says Matthew Madden, MD, an internist in Charleston, South Carolina.

 This measurement—also known as peak expiratory flow or peak flow rate—can provide insight into how well your lungs are working.
 A higher peak flow measurement typically means you’re managing well.
 A lower peak flow measurement suggests that your airways are narrowing due to asthma.

 There’s no “normal” measurement to strive for.
-Instead, you work with your doctor to determine how the test can most accurately describe your condition.
+Instead, you work with your HCP to determine how the test can most accurately describe your condition.

 Who should measure peak flow?

-While measuring peak flow can be helpful for many asthma patients, it’s important to recognize that it’s not for everyone.
+While measuring peak flow can be helpful for many people with asthma, it’s important to recognize that it’s not for everyone.

-According to guidelines from the National Heart, Lung, and Blood Institute, your doctor may recommend peak flow monitoring if you:
+According to guidelines from the National Heart, Lung, and Blood Institute, your HCP may recommend peak flow monitoring if you:

 • Have moderate or severe persistent asthma